mitjakarki/CompSec/Lab2_Network/README.md

 __What did you use as the search argument to cause an error?__

+'"

 __Why did it cause an error?__

+There should be an even number of quotes in a query.
+Now the query is incomplete and the server can't handle it properly.

 __Paste here the command that the SQL server attempts to execute and replace the part(s) taken from the search field with the text "SEARCHRESULT".__

+SELECT * FROM Products WHERE ((name LIKE '%SEARCHRESULT\SEARCHRESULT%' OR description LIKE '%SEARCHRESULT\SEARCHRESULT%') AND deletedAt IS NULL) ORDER BY name

 ---